 How to begin respectfully in Australia: safe use, culture, and access to services

-Begin by learning who holds authority locally and how community services coordinate access to treatments and resources.
-This simple step helps build trust and keeps practice safe and lawful.
+Start by identifying who holds authority locally and how community services coordinate access to treatments and resources.
+Beginning through recognised community channels builds trust, keeps practice lawful, and helps ensure cultural safety for people, country, and knowledge-holders.

 Work with qualified practitioners

-Seek recognised healers and community-controlled health services that offer TMP consultations and access to bush medicines, such as Akeyulerre in Central Australia.
-Traditional healers interpret symptoms and provide hands-on care like bush rubs and topical treatments.
+Seek recognised healers and community-controlled health services that offer traditional medicine consultations and safe access to bush medicine resources.
+Organisations such as Akeyulerre in Central Australia are examples of community-led services that support referrals to qualified healers and culturally appropriate care.
+Traditional healers can interpret symptoms in cultural context and provide hands-on care like bush rubs or topical treatments when appropriate.

 Ethical engagement and cultural safety

-Always ask for consent and follow local protocols.
-Knowledge and resources are protected; do not remove or commercialise plant medicines without permission.
+Always ask for informed consent and follow local protocols.
+Traditional knowledge and remedies are protected in many communities; do not remove, replicate, or commercialise plant medicines or practices without permission and benefit sharing.

-- Start through community organisations that vouch for practitioners and services.
+- Begin via community organisations that can vouch for practitioners and services and explain local protocols.

-- Learn the local process for requesting help and showing respect.
+- Learn the local process for requesting help and for showing respect (timing, permission, appropriate language).

-- Prioritise safety: use trusted preparations and check for contraindications with your clinician.
+- Prioritise safety: use trusted preparations and check for contraindications with your clinician to avoid interactions between remedies and medications.

-- Recognise that remedies vary by Country—consult custodians on-site, not across regions.
+- Recognise that remedies and practices vary by Country—consult custodians on-site rather than assuming practices are transferable across regions.

 “Keep communication open between healers and clinical providers so care stays coordinated and culturally safe.”